Gizra/Gizra-Way-Book/approach_mission.md

 Question 1 Can one `article` be written in more than one `topic`?
 Yes, that is the requirement

 Question 2 (the Million Question); This is where the reality should help us dictate the answer.
 While in theory an article could reference a million topics, we know that won't be the case.
 A typical article/ blog post is probably under a single or a few of topics.
 So it should be safe to say, that based on the limitation which is derived from the fact we are building _real_ sites and not answering academic papers, we can safely say that the `article` will refer the `topic`.

 ![](5a.jpg)

-Our story continues...
+### Advanced requirements

+Up until now nothing was too complicated.
+Even if you are not a web developer, you are probably comfortable with the above logic.
+You might be tempted to think that the below requirements require some deep understanding of computer science.
+They don't!

+The simplicity and logic presnted can assist us even with the next scenarios:

 > We are going to build a Premium Website that contains articles.
 People can sign-up and register to one or more topics that interest them.
 Registering to a topic means that they can read articles that belong to it.